timarenz/samba-domain/README.md

 # Disclaimer

 This fork is modified and does not persist any configuration data.
-Please refer to the original repo if you want to use this.
+Please refer to the [original repo](https://github.com/Fmstrat/samba-domain) if you want to use this.

+A Docker image containing the changes can be found at <https://hub.docker.com/r/timarenz/samba-domain>.

 # Samba Active Directory Domain Controller for Docker